julianalverio/machine_learning_aws/README.md

 We use our `AWSHandler` object as our master script in `aws_api.py`.
 This handler object contains a variety of different class methods for setting up and maintaining our AWS infrastructure environment.
 Some of these methods include: (1) `start_instances()`, (2) `get_instances()`, (3) `wait_for_instances()`, (4) `terminate_instances()`
 (5) `get_user_info()`, (6) `initialize_directories()`, (7) `assign_students_to_machines()`, (8) `prepare_machine_environments()`, (9) `mail_to_list()`.

-In turn, these methods make system calls to other startup scripts from this repository, namely: `setup.py`.
+In turn, these methods make system calls to other startup scripts from this repository, namely: `setup.py` and `setup.sh`.

 ## Credits
 Thank you to the MIT GSL and Amazon AWS teams for providing us with Amazon computing resources for this course.